Funding & Positioning

 Distribution histogram

 The funding rate distribution histogram is a 30-bucket frequency chart of every 8-hour cycle in the asset’s 2-year history.
-Bin width is dynamic per asset across the observed [min, max] range; fixed [-0.1%, +0.1%]would clip DOGE/SOL outlier tails and waste resolution on the BTC body.
+Bin width is dynamic per asset across the observed [min, max] range; a fixed [-0.1 %, +0.1 %] would clip DOGE/SOL outlier tails and waste resolution on the BTC body.
 Each bin reports the timestamp of the most recent cycle that fell in it, so the tooltip can show “last seen YYYY-MM-DD”.

 Caching

-Cache-Control: max-age=60(1m).
-Streak length ticks every 8h cycle but the FE may want a tighter heartbeat for nearby flips. - Term structure.
+- Streak.
+1-minute cache.
+Streak length ticks every 8 h cycle but the FE may want a tighter heartbeat for nearby flips.

-max-age=60, matching the streak component (its freshest dependency). - Distribution.
+- Term structure.
+1-minute cache, matching the streak component (its freshest dependency).

 Limitations

 - Account composition is opaque.
-Funding rate is a market-clearing price between long and short OI; it does not decompose into who is positioned where.
+Funding rate is a market-clearing price between long and short open interest; it does not decompose into who is positioned where.

 - History depth is rolling 2 years.
 Comparisons to older regimes (e.g. 2020 spikes) are not represented in the percentile.